 Temperament

-These horses are known for their friendly, docile, and curious nature.
-They are generally easy-going and good-natured, making them suitable for riders of all experience levels, including beginners.
+That compact build comes with a calm, friendly temperament.
+Icelandic horses are easy-going and good-natured, making them suitable for riders of all experience levels, including beginners.

 However, their calm demeanor does not hide their spirited and energetic side, especially when running freely.